sh1boot/sh1boot.github.io/drafts/embedding-surprise-code-on-stackoverflow.md

 that the drawing and redrawing of a multi-line command buffer will be visible to the user, if only in a brief flash which might attract unwanted attention.

+There we go.
+Running arbitrary code on a user's computer already, and they can't see us doing it!
+What fun!

 Would I be telling you this if it was really so easy?
 No.  OK, maybe.
 But it's not.